mcvicker/Book-Catalog/vagrant/catalog/readme.md

 versions.
 You may wish to use vagrant to launch the project as it will simplify things considerably--see the directions in the setup section below.

+Note: You will need to set up a google developer's account as well as a facebook developer's account.
+This project needs a Google books-enabled Server API key from Google to enable book import functionality.
+This project needs a client id and app secret from Google to enable Google login.
+This project needs an app id and client secret from Facebook to enable Facebook login.

 ####Some notable modules that were used:
 * Flask 0.10.1
 * Flask-SeaSurf 0.2.1